Telehealth · OH

 We ship to every ZIP code in Ohio, including:

-Ohio GLP-1 FAQs
+Ohio GLP-1 questions

 Yes.
 Compounded semaglutide prescribed by an Ohio-licensed provider and dispensed by a licensed compounding pharmacy is legal when prepared for an individual patient with a documented clinical need.
 Pallas works only with U.S. state-licensed 503A and 503B compounding pharmacies.